The Importance of Lab Testing Mushroom Supplements

 At Mushroom Revival, we always test our mushroom tinctures to make sure they don’t contain heavy metals.
 The same goes for other contaminants such as bacterias and molds.
 We test each tincture for levels of common contaminants such as mold, yeast, coliforms, E.coli, Staph.
 Aerus, and Salmonella.
 Each product comes complete with a certificate of analysis available on the product site or by scanning the QR code on the side of the product box.

 The Importance of Lab Testing for Nutrients:

-  Enough about the bad stuff, let’s get to the good stuff.* Mushrooms, as you may already be aware, are nutrient dense.* Different mushrooms have benefits such as supporting the bodies response to occasional stress (*cough*, Reishi), enhancing brain power (hint: Lion’s Mane), and supporting healthy levels of energy (yup, Cordyceps).* The majority of mushrooms’ beneficial properties lie in three active compounds: beta-glucans, triterpenes, and ergosterol.* The importance of lab testing mushroom products becomes even more obvious when looking into the levels beneficial compounds.
-Without checking for proper testing, you might not get the nutritious bang for your buck.
+Enough about the bad stuff, let’s get to the good stuff.* Mushrooms, as you may already be aware, are nutrient dense.* Different mushrooms have benefits such as supporting the bodies response to occasional stress (*cough*, Reishi), enhancing brain power (hint: Lion’s Mane), and supporting healthy levels of energy on a cellular level (yup, Cordyceps).* The majority of mushrooms’ beneficial properties lie in three active compounds: beta-glucans, triterpenes, and ergosterol.* The importance of lab testing mushroom products becomes even more important when looking into the levels of these beneficial compounds.
+Without checking for proper testing, you might not get the most high quality bang for your buck.